ruforavishnu/WesBos-Javascript-Challenge/readme.md

 Things learnt:
 1. Show dynamic navigation elements with loads of html content inside it, as and when mouse enters and leaves.

+Commit #23 - Day 27

+Things learnt:
+1. Using mouse click and drag, Scroll divs to left or right with whatever speed you want to, in any direction.